RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ## Emulators: [Reicast](https://github.com/reicast/reicast-emulator), [lr-flycast](https://github.com/libretro/flycast.git)

-Reicast can be very laggy and buggy, but some games work great (see compatibility list below).
+Reicast can be very laggy and buggy, but some games work great.
 Pi 2 or later is required.

 Audio is choppy and not great, and degrades the longer the emulator is in use.
 Restarting the emulator (and ultimately the Pi) may become a good idea after a couple hours of gameplay.
 There is a memory leak somewhere in the Reicast code.
 Low screen resolution are recommended to get best performance.
 Performance greatly suffers if HD resolutions are used.